OGRECave/blender2ogre/ShapeAnimations.md

 [How to Bake Modifier Animation in Blender / 1.
 Wave Modifier Animation to Shape Keys!](https://www.youtube.com/watch?v=KMIkOhTSP1U) https://docs.blender.org/manual/en/latest/addons/import_export/shape_mdd.html

-Blender is able to perform some complex vertex animations (`Wave Modifier` being an example).
+Blender can perform some complex vertex animations (`Wave Modifier` being an example).
-However it is not possible to just export these animations into OGRE directly.
+However, it is not possible to just export these animations into OGRE directly.
-But there is a trick to bake these animations into Shape Key Animations and then it is possible to export into OGRE.
+But there is a trick to baking these animations into Shape Key Animations and then it is possible to export into OGRE.
 The trick consists of exporting the animation using the `NewTek MDD` format and then importing it, the resulting mesh will have the vertex animations baked as a Shape Key Animation

 > NOTE: Care must be taken if the animation has too many frames since there will be one Shape Key for every frame and that makes the exported mesh heavier.

-The steps are the following (example using `Wave Modifier`):
+The steps are the following (for example using `Wave Modifier`):
 1) Add a plane mesh (Shift-A -> Mesh -> Plane), then enter `Edit Mode` (Tab) and subdivide the mesh (Ctrl-E -> Subdivide) 5 times so the `Wave Modifier` has some geometry to work with
 2) Set the object shading to smooth (Object -> Shade Smooth)
 3) Add the `Wave Modifier` to the "Plane" Object and rename the "Plane" to "Wave"